Restaurant owner Jeff Ruby offering free steak dinner to man forcibly removed from Louisville-bound United flight

 The following post was placed Monday on Jeff Ruby's official Twitter account:

-"Our Louisville @TheRealJeffRuby Steakhouse wants to buy the good Dr. and his family dinner at our restaurant Please let him know."
+@TheRealJeffRuby Steakhouse wants to buy the good Dr. and his family dinner at our restaurant Please let him know."

 Ruby's offer follows video of the incident, which has gone viral.
 United Airlines said the incident started after some passengers were asked to leave the flight, which was overbooked.